Main Container Header

 Student receiving ashes in Chapel

-Our Episcopal Identity informs everything that we do as a community.
+Our Episcopal identity informs everything that we do as a community.
 As stewards of our students’ intellectual curiosity, faith, and passion for discovery, we recognize that our students are God’s children, entrusted to us to nurture.
 There is a sense of connection amongst the community that is rooted in the Episcopal tenets of inclusion and embracing those from different backgrounds.

 At St. Mark's, our religious instruction provides an atmosphere of inquiry and learning for students in every grade.
-We select curriculum in our religion classes that is developmentally and age-appropriate for our students, as we seek to guide them along their spiritual journey with love and acceptance.
+We select curriculum in our religion classes that is developmentally and age-appropriate for our students as we seek to guide them along their spiritual journey with love and acceptance.

-Our ordained chaplain enhances the richness of our Episcopal Identity and provides more opportunities to shepherd the faith of our children.
+Our ordained chaplain enhances the richness of our Episcopal identity and provides more opportunities to shepherd the faith of our children.
 Besides the liturgical participation of a full-time ordained priest in the life of the school’s weekly chapel services, the religious teaching is enriched by a seminary-trained instructor.
 Time spent in the religion classroom is informed by the Episcopal understanding of “scripture, tradition, and reason” as the building blocks of our life of faith.

 A large part of celebrating the uniqueness of each child is recognizing the similarities and differences among us, and finding opportunities to understand the traditions of students with different religious backgrounds.
 We believe that exposure to different traditions and customs creates a special environment, where students are celebrated and known.
 We include awareness of different religions from an early age and encourage students and families of different faiths to share their own beliefs and holiday celebrations.
 In order for our students to be good global citizens, an awareness of, and respect for, other religions is a vital part of their education.